pachyderm/pachyderm/doc/concepts/data-concepts/provenance.md

 Pachyderm provides the `flush commit` command that enables you to track the provenance downstream.
-Tracking downstream means that instead of tracking the origin of a commit, you can learn in which output repository a certain input has resulted.
+Tracking downstream means that instead of tracking the origin of a commit, you can learn in which output repository a particular input has resulted.

 For example, you have the `ccf82debb4b94ca3bfe165aca8d517c3` commit in the `raw_data` repository.
 If you run the `pachctl flush commit` command